 So how does one relax without living on a farm: endless acres before you as you're buffeted by the bustle and jolts of everyday life?
 One solution may be to fly with angels' wings and some rather innovative automatic weaponry, but that's not the type of relaxing I was alluding to.

 Zen Gaming and Digression about Kardashians

 What has been one of the surprising successes of the go-anywhere-shoot-everything age of gaming is the emergence of a desire to simulate what people have been doing for hundreds of years.
 But in an air-conditioned cab.
 Or in this case your air-conditioned house, simulating an air-conditioned cab of a tractor engaging in the age old practice of...yes...farming.

-As a way to redress endless stress at your address, it can be quite charming to play without harming, by farming.
+As a way to redress endless stress or duress at your address, it can be quite charming to play without harming, by farming.
 OK, Dr Suess hasn't got any competition here, and neither does Eminem.
 Jay Z may be challenged, however, and we all know Kanye West is a wannabe with little talent, who perhaps surprisingly "kan" marry people with lots of Ks in their name and speaking of naming, names children using the points of a compass.
 Great move.
 You'd need a compass for great moving.
 But it's not happening with his dancing, is it?
 He moves like a 40 year old who's smoked too much crack.
 Not that there's a standard amount one should smoke.

 On that promised digression about Kardashians: if Kim Kardashian had more Ks in here name....such as a middle name beginning with K, would Kanye be married to the KKK?
 That may be simultaneously uncomfortable, yet potentially progressive.
 Just a question...likely not worth answering.
 So now, considering it's nigh on impossible that I've offended anybody, farming seems to be as cathartic as stirring risotto, only far more expensive.
 Unless you simulate it beautifully of course.